Sudachi-E/YouTube-Playlist-Searcher/README.md

 ### Search Functionality
 - Real-time search filtering
-- Search in video titles and/or channel names
+- Search in video titles and/or channel names (toggleable via checkboxes)
-- Case-insensitive matching
+- Case-insensitive matching for both search terms and channel filtering
 - Auto-scrolling to load more videos during search
-- Results count display
+- Results count display with detailed filter information
+- Clear button to reset all filters instantly

 ### Advanced Filtering
 1. **Channel Filter**
    - Filter videos by specific channels
+   - Case-insensitive matching (e.g., "Channel Name" matches "channel name")
    - Automatically populated with channels in the playlist
-   - Updates as new videos are loaded
+   - Updates dynamically as new videos are loaded
+   - Dropdown menu for easy selection

 2. **Year Filter**
    - Filter videos by upload year
    - Supports both direct years and "X years ago" format
    - Automatically populated with available years
+   - Sorted newest to oldest

 3. **Views Filter**
    - Filter by view count ranges: